Skip to main content

 How-To Guides

-Property Tax Pass-Through in Commercial Leases: NNN, Timing, and Protest Rights
+Property Tax Pass-Through in Commercial Leases: NNN, Timing, Protest Rights

-Property tax pass-throughs seem simple until you hit a reassessment year, a successful protest, or a supplemental bill that lands in the wrong reconciliation period — then the details matter a lot.
+Property tax pass-throughs seem simple until you hit a reassessment year, a successful protest, or a supplemental bill in the wrong reconciliation period.
+Then the details matter a lot.

 Read Post